armbian/documentation/docs/Developer-Guide_Adding-Board-Family.md

+---
+description: "Add a new board or board family to the Armbian build framework, with example pull requests showing the config and patch changes needed for ARM SBCs."
+---

 # Adding a new board or board family

 There are no detailed instructions on how to add a new board or even a whole new board family to the build script yet.
 However there are a few commits / pull requests that give clues how to achieve that like